This blog may contain affiliate links. Read our disclosure policy for more info.

 Hoodoos are formed from erosion and around Canada, you can see them, especially near places like Drumheller in Alberta.

 I’ve personally seen the Hoodoos in Drumheller and although the Hoodoos in Fairmont don’t quite compare, they’re still cool to see.
 The first way to see the Hoodoos is from Highway 93/95.
 From the road and pull-over bays, you get great views of the Hoodoos.

-However, if you want to get closer then the Hoodoo trail is one of the best ways to explore them and it’s only a 3.2 kilometer (2 mile) out and back trail.
+However, if you want to get closer then the Hoodoo Trail is one of the best ways to explore them and it’s only a 3.2-kilometer (2 miles) out-and-back trail.

 Although you can see the Hoodoos from the highway, the trail gives you another perspective and an amazing view of the valley.
 I’d allow around 2 hours to complete the track and spend some time at the top.

 The trail starts on Westside Road off Highway 93/95.

 15. Ice skate or cross country ski on Lake Windermere